dozingcat/MousePounce/assets/doc/about.md

 are played.
 - **Slap on adds to 10**: If enabled, players can slap the pile when the last two cards add to 10, for example a 7 and a 3.
 Face cards and aces don't trigger this rule.
-- **Slap on marriages**: If enabled, players can slap the pile when a "marriages" occurs, which is when a king and queen are played consecutively.
+- **Slap on marriages**: If enabled, players can slap the pile when a "marriage" occurs, which is when a king and queen are played consecutively.
 - **Slap on divorces**: If enabled, players can slap the pile when a "divorce" occurs, which is when a king and queen are played with another card between them.